averagehat/continuous_delivery/docs/index.rst

-.. continous delivery documentation master file, created by sphinx-quickstart on Fri Mar 27 15:46:28 2015.
+.. continuous delivery documentation master file, created by sphinx-quickstart on Fri Mar 27 15:46:28 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.